livz/livz.github.io/_posts/2025-12-18-advent-of-pwn.md

 For each binary file in `/challenge/naughty-or-nice` (on the host), the script looks for a corresponding file in `/list/` to use as input.
 The script iterates through all available binaries (about 460 at the time).
 If running a binary with its corresponding input key produces a result, the script moves on to the next one; otherwise, execution terminates with exit code 1.

 All the binaries have te same structure, and their logic is very very similar with level 1.
-They rean an inpu buffer, apply a very large number of operations and expect a certain result.
-The difference and difficulty comes from th fact that these binariesnow use AVX (Advanced Vector Extensions) instructions to process the input.Here's a snippet of code from Ghidra:
+They read an input buffer, apply a very large number of operations and expect a certain result.
+The difference and difficulty comes from the fact that these binaries now use AVX (Advanced Vector Extensions) instructions to process the input.
+Here's a snippet of code from Ghidra:

 ```c
 auVar747[0x1f] = 0x50;